razavi-lab/razavi-lab.github.io/_pages/about.md

 The lymphatic system, composed of lymphatic vessels and lymph nodes, is a crucial component of nearly every organ in the body.
 It plays a central role in maintaining health and is intricately involved in various inflammatory diseases and chronic conditions, including cancer.
 Despite its significance, the complexities of lymphatic function and disease remain underexplored.

 Our lab is dedicated to advancing the understanding of lymphatic biology and pathology through innovative, multidisciplinary approaches.
 These include:
-- Computational modeling
-- Advanced imaging techniques
-- Tissue-engineered models
+## Lymphatic and Lymph Node Biomechanics
+## Lymphatic Tissue Engineering
+## Advanced Imaging Techniques

 By integrating these cutting-edge tools, we aim to uncover the fundamental mechanisms that drive lymphatic function and dysfunction.
 Our ultimate mission is to translate these discoveries into impactful solutions to improve human health and well-being.

----

-## Research Focus Areas

-Our research is guided by three primary objectives:

-### 1. Computational Modeling of Lymphatic and Lymph Node Biomechanics
-We develop sophisticated models to simulate lymphatic dynamics and uncover the mechanical principles underlying their role in health and disease.

-### 2. Lymphatic Tissue Engineering
-Our team designs and implements tissue-engineered models to investigate lymphatic biomechanics and pathology in controlled environments.

-### 3. Advanced Imaging Techniques
-We create state-of-the-art imaging tools to quantify lymphatic pumping and flow dynamics in both healthy and diseased conditions.

----

 <p>Through these efforts, we aim to bridge fundamental research with clinical applications, driving advancements in the prevention, diagnosis, and treatment of lymphatic diseases.</p>